{{ summaryHeading }}

 How to Use This Tool:

 1. Choose Pricing basis.
-Use Time and materials when labor hours and hourly rate are the best driver, or Flat labor quote when the labor amount is already fixed for the scope.
+Use Time and materials when hours and rate should drive labor.
+Use Flat labor quote when you already have a fixed labor amount for the described scope.

 Interpreting Results: